Jollerprutt/proxmox-node/README.md

-# Proxmox Node Building
+# Proxmox Node Setup
-These instructions are for building and configuring Proxmox hardware.

-Ideally you want to install three or more hardmetal Proxmox hosts so you can create a Proxmox cluster.
-A minimum of three Proxmox hosts is needed to form a quorum in the event a node fails.

-But you can start with a single Proxmox host (primary host) and add more later.

-Here are the types of hardware I use:
->  **Build A**
+The purpose of this guide is to document a working Proxmox setup which runs on the following hardware:

+>  **Build Type A - Proxmox File Server** - Primary Host
 >
+>  *  Supermicro Mainboard
->  *  Synology DS1515+ with 16Gb RAM amd 4x Intel LAN NICs.
+>  *  PCIe Intel I350-T4 (4x LAN)
->  *  Qotom Mini PC Q500G6-S05 with 16Gb RAM and 6x LAN Intel NIC (primary node);
->  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC (secondary node); and,
+>  *  10Gbe Intel NIC (optional)
+>  *  Support for Intel AES-NI
+>  *  32Gb of ECC RAM (Minimum)
+>  *  240Gb Samsung PM883 x2 (Enterprise Grade SSD is a must)
->  *  Ubiquiti Network Switches.
+>  *  8-10TB Rotational Disks
 >
->  **Build B**
+>  **Build Type B - Qotom Mini PC Q500G6-S05** - Primary Host
 >
->  *  Homelab x86 Server installed with 16Gb Ram (minimum) and PCIe Intel I350-T4 (4x LAN) / Intel I350-T2 (2 LAN) NIC (primary node);
+>  *  Qotom Mini PC Q500G6-S05 - I5 Intel
+>  *  6x LAN Intel NIC
+>  *  Support for Intel AES-NI (16Gb is max for Qotom)
+>  *  16Gb of RAM
+>  *  240Gb Samsung PM883 x1 (Enterprise Grade SSD is a must)
+>
+>  **Build Type C - Cluster Node Hardware** - Secondary Host
+>
+>  *  Any X86 hardware to complete a 3x host Proxmox cluster
->  *  Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC (secondary node); and,
+>  *  Hardware example: Intel i3/i5/i7 NUC models with 16Gb RAM and 1x LAN NIC
+>
+>  **Network Hardware**
->  *  Ubiquiti Network Switches.
+>  *  Ubiquiti UniFi Network Switches (Gen2 preferably).

-Because I already had Synology NAS installed as my NAS file server, the **Build A** route, I have chosen low wattage power efficiency for all my Proxmox hardware.
-The Qotom Mini PC Q500G6-S05 and Intel NUC's are both low wattage at 15W TDP, Intel CPU's with 2x core / 4x thread Intel CPUs, support for Intel AES-NI instruction sets (for OpenVPN which is single threaded only), all have OEM Intel NIC's, and all have at least 2x SATA 6.0 Gb/s Ports each to support SSD's.
-Each node is installed with a minimum of 16Gb of RAM.

-Personally I prefer the **Build B** route.
-Its much more cost effective to build a Homelab PC Server with a Intel Corporation I350 network card (4x LAN NIC's) to function as your primary Proxmox host, Pfsense OpenVPN gateway router and even as NAS file server.
-The upside is you are not limited by CPU choice and installed memory capacity.
-You can use Intel or AMD CPU's but I recommend you always install a genuine Intel PCIe network card like a Intel Corporation I350 (Intel-I350-T4 or Intel-I350-T2 - you need two or more NICs for pfSense).
+>
+>  **Optional Stuff**
+>  * NAS - Synology DiskStation, FreeNAS, File Server - Not required for **Build A**.

+In my opinion the better and most cost effective homelab solution is **Build Type A**.
+Its much more cost effective to assemble a Proxmox Server which is expanable to your growing needs.
+The most important parts are to use genuine or cloned Intel I350 network card (4x LAN NIC's), EEC Ram and most important are server/enterprise grade SSD drives for the Proxmox root OS (Warning: consumer grade SSDs will wear out FAST!).
+Such a machine will serve as your primary Proxmox VM host, Pfsense OpenVPN gateway router, high performance ZFS file server (NAS) and much more.

+Whether you choose **Build Type A** or **Build Type B** you can expand anytime by adding two (2x) low wattage **Build Type C** hosts so you can create a Proxmox cluster.
+A minimum of three Proxmox nodes is needed to form a quorum in the event a node fails.

-I also use Ubiquiti Network gear which is easy to configure and maintain.
+I use Ubiquiti UniFi Network gear which is easy to configure and maintain.

 Network prerequisites are:
 - [x] Layer 2 Network Switches
 - [x] Network Gateway is `192.168.1.5`
-- [x] Network DNS server is `192.168.1.5` (Note: your Gateway hardware should enable you to a configure DNS server(s), like a UniFi USG Gateway, so set the following: primary DNS `192.168.1.254` which will be your PiHole server IP address; and, secondary DNS `1.1.1.1` which is a backup Cloudfare DNS server in the event your PiHole server 192.168.1.254 fails or os down)
+- [x] Network DNS server is `192.168.1.5` (Note: your Gateway hardware should enable you to a configure DNS server(s), like a UniFi USG Gateway, so set the following: primary DNS `192.168.1.254` which will be your PiHole server IP address; and, secondary DNS `1.1.1.1` which is a backup Cloudfare DNS server in the event your PiHole server 192.168.1.254 fails or is down)
 - [x] Network DHCP server is `192.168.1.5`
 - [x] A DDNS service is fully configured and enabled (I recommend you use the free Synology DDNS service)
 - [x] A ExpressVPN account (or any preferred VPN provider) is valid and its smart DNS feature is working (public IP registration is working with your DDNS provider)